Excellence in Research & Development

 CSL Behring remains focused on easing the burden of care and improving the lives of patients with rare bleeding disorders.
-Additionally, we are undertaking exciting research and development efforts to explore new indications in hematology as well as novel therapeutics in hemostasis and thrombosis.
-We have made major advancements in hemophilia A and B in recent years with the launches of our internally developed family of novel recombinant coagulation factor medicines.
+We are undertaking exciting research and development efforts to explore new indications in hematology as well as novel therapeutics in hemostasis and thrombosis.
 Our hemophilia research strategy is based on maximizing the value and performance of our existing coagulation therapies and developing new protein-based therapies to treat bleeding disorders and increase the quality of life for patients.